nophead/NopSCADlib/docs/usage.md

 pip install markdown
 ```

+This font: [7 SEGMENT.TTF](7 SEGMENT.TTF) is needed for simulating 7 secgments displays and needs to be installed.

 ## Installation

 OpenSCAD has to be setup to find libraries by setting the ```OPENSCADPATH``` environment variable to where you want to file your libraries and NopSCADlib needs to be installed